This section is a step-by-step guide to fixed asset audit procedures.

 The fixed asset audit procedures are for those assets that are expected to last more than just a year such as land, buildings, assets, and equipment.
 Fixed assets are primary resources for the business.
-Asset audit is necessary to do once a year to update all the records of assets in a proper manner.
+Asset audit is necessary to do once a year to update all the records of assets in a proper manner and to maintain ongoing accuracy.

 If there is no track and record of assets, you might have to pay a huge amount of money.
 Due to increased displacement, loss, and undocumented assets which affects the business.

-Also, rightly followed audit procedures will capture the important details such as serial number, date of purchase, schedules of maintenance, etc.
+Also, rightly followed audit procedures will capture the important details such as serial number, purchase date, depreciation schedule, depreciation method, useful life, fixed asset register, date of purchase, schedules of maintenance, etc.

 Following are the measures for fixed asset auditing procedure:

-• All the information such as the description of the asset, classification, location, quantity, purchase cost, date of purchase, details of revaluation, rate of depreciation, accumulated depreciation, depreciation for the current year, etc. are required to be mentioned in the asset record.
+- All the information such as the description of the asset, classification, location, quantity, purchase cost, purchase date, details of revaluation, rate of depreciation, accumulated depreciation, depreciation for the current year, depreciation schedule, depreciation method, useful life, and inclusion in the fixed asset register are required to be mentioned in the asset record.

 Also Read: How Does Asset Management Software Help in Audits?